j-Riv/shopify-subscription-app-node/README.md

 ## Logs

-Logs can be found at /app/logs
+Logs can be found at /logs

+## Tests

+- Server callback test is failing, the auth flow was changed to handle both `online` and `offline` tokens.
+The test will have to be rewritten.
+- GraphQL tests are failing, don't understand why, will try to fix when I get the chance.